-Distributed storage comprises an enormous, appropriated network with many Nodes spread across the globe, autonomously claimed, and worked to store information.
+Distributed storage comprises an enormous, appropriated network with many Nodes spread across the globe, autonomously claiming, and working to store information.

 Every piece of your information dwells on these nodes